skorch-dev/skorch/docs/user/neuralnet.rst

 score(X, y)
 ^^^^^^^^^^^

-This method returns the mean accuracy on the given test data and labels for classifiers and the coefficient of determination R^2 of the prediction for regressors. :class:`.NeuralNet` Class still has no score method.
+This method returns the mean accuracy on the given data and labels for classifiers and the coefficient of determination R^2 of the prediction for regressors. :class:`.NeuralNet` still has no score method.
 If you need it, you have to implement it yourself.

 model persistence